microsoft/playwright/docs/src/api/class-browsercontext.md

 Emitted when a request finishes successfully after downloading the response body.
 For a successful response, the sequence of events is `request`, `response` and `requestfinished`.
-To listen for successful requests from a particular page, use [`method: Page.requestFinished`].
+To listen for successful requests from a particular page, use [`event: Page.requestFinished`].

 ## event: BrowserContext.response
 - argument: <[Response]>

 Emitted when [response] status and headers are received for a request.
 For a successful response, the sequence of events is `request`, `response` and `requestfinished`.
-To listen for response events from a particular page, use [`method: Page.response`].
+To listen for response events from a particular page, use [`event: Page.response`].

 ### param: BrowserContext.addCookies.cookies
 - `cookies` <[Array]<[Object]>>